In a children’s picture book workshop, the editor (from Scholastic) delved into why editors are so choosy when finding their next project.

 Publishing houses are thinking of schools, Target, and other large outlets.

-A small niche story won’t cut it with the big companies.
+A small-niche story won’t cut it with big companies.
 They want broad appeal.

 Next, editors actually have to fight to get their books acquired.

-Editors want their books to be acquired and to get the attention.
+Editors want their books acquired and get the attention.

 The more profitable books an editor takes on, the more respected she will be as an editor.
 It’s a boost to her reputation.